Marmalade-NG/marmalade-ng/doc/source/policy-collection.rst

 ~~~~~~~~~~~~~~~~~~~~
   *→* ``[string]``

-Return all collections ID  of the system.
+Return all collection-ids of the system.

 **Important**: Local only function.
 Do not use in transactions.